greybw/greybw.github.io/README.md

 # greybw.github.io

+# PLEASE NOTE: Requests are currently closed.

+Homebrew needs to be updates by it's developers before I can continue to gen for you.
+This wont take long.
+Check back in a couple of days.

 If you're here from @greybw on Instagram and you are here because you want me to create legit-hacked Pokemon for your Sun/Moon game, you're in the right place!